 FALCO: So, so much.
 Luckily, I don't spend a lot of time wondering why that rarely comes my way.

 SAGAL: Oh, here's an insanely troubled, morally questionable person.
 Get Falco.

 FALCO: I know who can do that.
-No, I mean, I really am remarkably, like, regular, stable person, so I'm not quite sure how this whole thing happened.
+No, I mean, I really am a remarkably, like, regular, stable person.
+So I'm not quite sure how this whole thing happened.